This is a money saving tip for the 50/50 Challenge.

-For those who want to have an increase in their tax home I want to share some tips on how you can calculate your proper withholding and introduce you to a very helpful tool at TurboTax.
+For those who want to have an increase in their take home pay I want to share some tips on how you can calculate your proper withholding.

 What’s a W-4?